 A Travel cot – This isn’t an essential and it takes up quite a lot of space, however we found that using a travel cot gave us peace of mind that the babies were positioned safely out of harms way when we were outside the tent past bed time.
 (Don’t forget sheets for the mattress!)

 The Food Muff from your pram (if available): This is my top camping tip and happened quite by accident as I’d forgotten to unload it from the car!
-But if ou have a footmuff for your pram we found it doubles up really well as a baby sleeping bag.
+But if you have a footmuff for your pram we found it doubles up really well as a baby sleeping bag.
 So if you have something similar, I’d recommend taking it along.
 Or of course you could be a lot more organised and actually take a baby sleeping bag like these: www.globosurfer.com/best-kids-sleeping-bags/

 Onsey/ all in one fleecy thing: This is really useful for the babies to be able to run/ crawl around camp in the evenings once they’ve had their bath, as you can just strip off the outer layer in time for bed.